 GRAND RAPIDS, Mich - Scammers are targeting job seekers through a popular career search website, Indeed.

-Eaglecrest Homes Incorporated is not hiring, but an online job posting says otherwise.
+Eaglecrest Homes Incorporated is not hiring, but an online job posting will tell you otherwise.
 The Better Business Bureau is warning consumers to double and triple check these postings before sending out your confidential information.

 "It was for a customer service position for a building company.
 It seemed like it was right up my alley—something I was qualified for," job seeker Aurora Mertes said.

 A person claiming to be Tom Waterloo from EagleCrest Homes contacted Mertes with several open positions.

 "I thought maybe they were just growing and had a bunch of positions available," Mertes said.

 "I looked up the company and I looked up the name on the email and it checked out," Mertes said.

 "Tom" was listed on EagleCrest Home's website.

 "Then he replied back with a generic, 'This is a work from home position, very high rate of pay for some of those positions' and that really raised the biggest red flag," Mertes said.
 "How are you going to be a receptionist from your home for a brick and mortar business it just didn't make sense."

 According to the Better Business Bureau, job postings are the perfect opportunity for scammers.